CommelinaL/Param-Regression/README.md

 - **Platform Toolset:** Visual Studio 2022 (v143)
 - **C++ Language Standard:** ISO C++14 (`/std:c++14`)

+For more detailed instructions on setting up the development environment, please refer to the full guide in [cpp_requirements.md](./cpp_requirements.md).

 ### Python Requirements
 Python dependencies can be installed by running the following commands: